mattdesl/imagebuffer/readme.md

 #about

-A small utility for per-pixel image manipulation with Canvas / WebGL.
+Fast per-pixel image manipulation with Canvas / WebGL.

-It uses an Int32Array view to directly modify the Uint8ClampedArray buffer of ImageData.
-If unsupported, it falls back to standard 8-bit modifications.
-The basic idea is here:
+Instead of manipulating the data in 8 bits (separate R, G, B, A components), we modify a Int32Array which is backed by the ImageData's Uint8ClampedArray buffer.
+If unsupported, we fall back to 8bit modification.
+The basic idea is here: https://hacks.mozilla.org/2011/12/faster-canvas-pixel-manipulation-with-typed-arrays/
-https://hacks.mozilla.org/2011/12/faster-canvas-pixel-manipulation-with-typed-arrays/

 The code looks like this: